As a woman in a patriarchy you’ve played a role. All your life, or at least from around age 3.

 Time to change.

-But no matter your resolve, it feels daunting to shed the mask.
-Because it’s provided comfort and security for so long.
-Leaving that behind feels scary.
+Daunting, because no matter your resolve, it feels scary to stop the performance.
+It’s provided comfort and security, and… validation for so long.
 Not leaving it behind feels just as terrible.

 Common advice sucks

-I’ve tried the common women empowerment advice ever since my first major depressive episode.
+I’ve stumbled many times.
+And I’ve tried the common women empowerment advice.
+Done so ever since my first major depressive episode.
+Sometime in my early thirties.
+That’s 3 decades ago.

 Lean in.
 Get more confident.
 Speak up.
 Take up space.
 Do your affirmations.
 Think positive.
 Dream big.
 Fake it till you make it.
 Change your thoughts, change your life.